gabrielb86/100-days-of-code/log.md

 **Today's Progress**: I finally understood the logic behind the short program from the While Loop 3 (Lesson 13 - Udacity course).

 **Thoughts:** It took me a while to understand how this program works, but finally it clicked.
 The Python tutor and its visualization tool helped a lot.
 Probably would be a good idea to give a look to my notes about the program tomorrow morning.
+I also tried the alternative solution provided by another participant in the forum, and understood it as well.

 **Link to work:** [Lesson 13 - While Loop 3](https://goo.gl/EryJKy)